Introduction

 after a thorough testing process.

-After even more testing - develop
+After even more testing - develop branch will get merged into main.

-The points when feature branches are merged to develop
+The points when feature branches are merged to develop,

-and develop
+and develop to main

 depend entirely on the practice/strategy established in the team.